Clastify logo

 Sketches versus plotted data

-A sketch graph helps when you want to show the shape of a relationship clearly: direct proportionality, inverse proportionality, or a straight line through the origin.
+A sketch graph helps when you want to show the shape of a relationship clearly, such as direct proportionality, inverse proportionality, or a straight line through the origin.
 The drawback is that it does not show experimental scatter, uncertainty or the quality of the data.

 An accurately plotted graph uses measured or simulated data points.
-It can show scatter, anomalies and the strength of a relationship, although a poor scale or a small data range may hide the simple model.
+It can show scatter, anomalies and the strength of a relationship, but a poor scale or too narrow a data range can hide the simple model.
 In practice, we often use both: a plotted graph to analyse evidence, and a sketch to communicate the ideal relationship.

 The ideal gas equation